getgrav/grav-learn/pages/20/08.advanced/05.flex/08.troubleshooting/doc.md

 When a Flex directory misbehaves, the cause is almost always one of a handful of usual suspects: a directory that was never enabled, a permissions block that was never declared, a storage strategy that cannot hold media, or a cache that needs clearing.
 This page is a symptom-cause-fix reference.
 Find the heading that matches what you are seeing, then work through the checks in order.

+> [!TIP]
-!!!
-Most Flex problems clear up after a `bin/grav clear`.
+> Most Flex problems clear up after a `bin/grav clear`.
 If something looks wrong right after you edit a blueprint or config, run the cache clear first, then re-check before you go any deeper.

 ### My directory does not appear in the Admin Next sidebar